-Bits Field Function Type Default State Description 7 HRSW HOLD# or RESET# function ESET# function When HRSW=0, the pin acts as HOLD#; when HRSW=1, the pin acts as RESET#.
+Bits Field Function Туре Default State Description 7 HRSW HOLD# or RESET# function 0 When HRSW=0, the pin acts as HOLD#; when HRSW=1, the pin acts as RESET#.
 HRSW functions are only available when QE=0.
-6 DRV1 Output Driver Non-volatile and volatile 0 The DRV1 & DRV0 bits are used to determine 5 DRV0 Strength versions 0 the output driver strength for the Read operations.
-4 HFM High Frequency Mode Enable Bit 1 0 =Low Standby Mode 1 =High Frequency Mode 3 Reserved Reserved N/A 0 N/A 2 WPS Write Protect Selection Non-volatile and Volatile versions 0 When WPS=0, the device will use the combination of CMP, SEC, TB, BP[2:0] bits to protect a specific area of the memory array.
-When WPS=1, the device will utilize the Individual Block Locks to protect any individual sector or blocks.
-1 Reserved Reserved Reserved N/A 0 N/A N/A 0 DC Dummy Configurat io n Non-volatile and volatile versions 0 Selects the number of dummy cycles.
+6 DRV1 Output Driver Non-volatile 0 The DRV1 & DRV0 bits are used to determine 5 DRV0 Strength and volatile versions 0 the output driver strength for the Read operations.
+4 HFM High Frequency Mode Enable Bit 1 0 =Low Standby Mode 1 =High Frequency Mode 3 Reserved Reserved N/A 0 N/A 2 Reserved Reserved N/A 0 N/A 1 Reserved Reserved N/A 0 N/A 0 DC Dummy Configuration Non-volatile and volatile versions 0 Selects the number of dummy cycles.